Best boy and girl wallets for kids to help them with managing their money, plus our system for handling our young child’s wallet.

 Wallet #4: Stephen Joseph Wallet

-I was delighted when I received this wallet in the mail – not only are the colors and the design great (I just love sharks, personally), but it's high quality.
+I was delighted when I received this child's wallet in the mail – not only are the colors and the design great (I just love sharks, personally), but it's high quality.
 Like seatbelt-quality material.

 The Velcro is extremely strong, and I can see it lasting a long time.
 It's got a zippered coin pocket on the inside, and four areas for cards and IDs.